desaibh/NYC-Restaurant-Sanitation/README.md

 * Step 8 - Checked syntax, and updated ReadMe.

 ## AUTHORS
-Bhavika Desai - Initial work - Bhavika Desai
+Bhavika Desai - Initial work.

 ## LICENSE
 This project is licensed under the MIT License.